Making your Application

 By email: firstname.lastname@example.org

-If you have disclosed any additional needs such as a disability or specific learning need, and you have any questions relating to the support services available at UCB, please contact our Academic Skills Centre on:
+If you have disclosed any additional needs such as a disability or specific learning need, and you have any questions relating to the support services available at UCB, please contact the Centre for Academic Skills and English (CASE):

 By telephone: 0121 604 1000 Ext: 2622/2623